C2SM/spack-c2sm/docs/QuickStart.rst

   mkdir cpu
   cd cpu
-  touch .dummy_file #spack doesn't want to build in empty folder... spack dev-build -i -u build icon@dev-build%nvhpc config_dir=./.. icon_target=cpu # don't forget +eccodes if you want eccodes, add +skip-config to only do make
+  touch .dummy_file #spack doesn't want to build in empty folder... spack dev-build -i -u build icon@dev-build%nvhpc config_dir=./.. icon_target=cpu # add +eccodes if you work with GRIB, add +skip-config to only do make

-On Tsa use '%pgi'!
+Not supported on Tsa.

 ICON GPU BUILD
 ^^^^^^^^^^^^^^^^^^^^